joomla/volunteers.joomla.org/README.md

 ### Group member
 * Can add reports
-* Can set up an leave date to be not longer listend as group member
+* Can set up an leave date to be not longer listed as group member